anavinahar/architecture-center/docs/microservices/data-considerations.md

 - Consider whether your services are coherent and loosely coupled.
 If two services are continually exchaning information with each other, resulting in chatty APIs, you may need to redraw your service boundaries, by merging two services or refactoring their functionality.

-- Use an [event driven architecture](../guide/architecture-styles/event-driven.md).
-In this archtecture style, a service sends an event whenever it updates its own data store.
-Interested services can subscribe to this event.
+- Use an [event driven architecture style](../guide/architecture-styles/event-driven.md).
+In this archtecture style, a service publishes an event there are changes to its public models or entities.
+Interested services can subscribe to these events.
 For example, another service could use the events to construct a materialized view of the data that is more suitable for querying.

 - A service that sends events should publish a schema that can be used to automate serializing and deserializing events, to avoid tight coupling between publishers and subscribers.
 Consider JSON schema or a framework like [Microsoft Bond](https://github.com/Microsoft/bond), Protobuf, or Avro.
 Think about how you will version the event schema.